-VM Energía, a Spanish company wholly-owned by Grupo VM, provided strategic advisory services on the day-to-day operations of FerroAtlántica Group's hydroelectric plants under two contracts entered into in April 2013 with each of FerroAtlántica and Hidro Nitro Española.
-VM Energía's services under these contracts included the provision of advisory services in relation to any economic, technical and administrative aspect of FerroAtlantica Group's energy operations, the preparation of periodic reports assessing the main risks associated with the energy market and analyzing the performance of each hydroelectric power plant, the provision of advisory services in connection with changes in the applicable energy regulatory framework and related assistance in dealing with the competent energy authorities.
-For these services FerroAtlántica and Hidro Nitro Española paid VM Energía a monthly remuneration calculated as a percentage of the revenues made each month by FerroAtlántica Group's hydroelectric power plants.
-For the fiscal years ended December 31, 2017 and 2016, FerroAtlántica and Hidro Nitro Española made transactions under these contracts to VM Energía of \$2,435 thousand and \$2,880 thousand, respectively.
+Under two contracts entered into in April 2013 between each of FerroAtlántica S.A.U., ("FAU") a wholly-owned subsidiary of FerroAtlántica, and Hidro Nitro Española and VM Energía, a Spanish company wholly-owned by Grupo VM, VM Energia provided strategic advisory services on the day-to-day operations of FerroAtlántica Group's hydro-electric plants.
+VM Energía's services under these contracts included the provision of advisory services in relation to any economic, technical and administrative aspect of FerroAtlántica Group's energy operations, the preparation of periodic reports assessing the main risks associated with the energy market and analyzing the performance of each hydro-electric power plant, the provision of advisory services in connection with changes in the applicable energy regulatory framework and related assistance in dealing with the competent energy authorities.
+For these services FAU and Hidro Nitro Española paid VM Energía a monthly remuneration calculated as a percentage of the revenues made each month by FerroAtlántica Group's hydro-electric power plants.
+For the fiscal years ended December 31, 2017 and 2016, FAU and Hidro Nitro Española made transactions under these contracts to VM Energía of \$2,435 thousand and \$2,880 thousand, respectively.
 The contracts had five-year terms and expired on January 1, 2018.
-An agreement has been entered into between FerroAtlantica and VM Energía as of February 2018 for the provision of technical, economic and regulatory advisory services in respect of the Galician hydro-power assets for a twelve month term, renewing annually for up to 36 months.
-For the fiscal year ended December 31, 2018, FerroAtlantica made transactions under these contracts to VM Energía of \$534 thousand.
-VM Energía is not legally deemed to be a direct or indirect operator of the hydroelectric power plants owned by FerroAtlantica in spite of the services provided to FerroAtlantica under these strategic advisory services agreements.
-Hidro Nitro Española was sold and is no longer a direct or indirect subsidiary of the Company with effect from December 31, 2018.
+As of February 2018, an agreement was entered into between FAU and VM Energía or the provision of technical, economic and regulatory advisory services in respect of the hydro-power assets in Galicia for a twelve month term, renewing annually for up to 36 months.
+For the fiscal year ended December 31, 2018, FAU made transactions under this agreement to VM Energía of \$534 thousand.
+VM Energía was not legally deemed to be a direct or indirect operator of the hydro-electric power plants owned by FAU in spite of the services provided to FAU under these strategic advisory services agreements.
+Hidro Nitro Española was sold ("the HNE Disposal") and is no longer a direct or indirect subsidiary of the Company with effect from December 31, 2018.
+On August 30, 2019 the whole of the issued share capital of FAU was sold to investment vehicles affiliated with TPG Sixth Street Partners (the "FAU Disposal") and FAU is no longer a direct or indirect subsidiary of the Company with effect from August 30, 2019.
+All of the assets of FAU as at the date of the FAU Disposal were transferred as part of this transaction, including the hydroelectric power plants in Galicia and associated contracts, including the advisory services agreement with VM Energía.
+For the period during the fiscal year to December 31, 2019 that FAU was a subsidiary of the Company, FerroAtlantica made transactions under this agreement to VM Energia of \$340

-Under an agreement made on March 10, 2014 between FerroAtlántica and VM Energía, VM Energía provided FerroAtlántica with advisory services in connection with the construction in Galicia, Spain of hydro-power plants.
+Under an agreement made on March 10, 2014 between FAU and VM Energía, VM Energía provided FAU with advisory services in connection with the construction in Galicia, Spain of hydropower plants.
 The construction of these assets was completed in March 2018 and VM Energía continued to provide services during a two-year warranty period running into 2020.
-For the fiscal years ended December 31, 2018, 2017 and 2016, FerroAtlántica's obligations to make payments to VM Enérgia under this agreement amounted to \$129 thousand, \$265 thousand and \$221 thousand, respectively.
+For the fiscal years ended December 31, 2019, 2018 and 2017, FAU's obligations to make payments to VM Enérgia under this agreement amounted to \$34 thousand, \$129 thousand and \$265 thousand, respectively.
 This agreement was terminated in January 2019.